 I am a board-certified, licensed naturopathic doctor.
 Before becoming a doctor I spent several years tutoring and teaching.
 I have worked with students of all ages, from 3 year olds learning phonics to graduate students studying histology and physiology.
 I specialize in general sciences, medical sciences, reading comprehension, literary analysis, and composition.
 I love working with students of all ages and I love to teach.

-Humboldt State University - BA, International Studies
+Undergraduate Degree: Humboldt State University - Bachelor in Arts, International Studies

 1st Grade Math

 4th Grade Math

 4th Grade Science

 6th Grade Math

 6th Grade Science